 Even if you don’t anticipate mask-wearing at your chosen destination, you should still prepare for the trip.
 Many providers will ask that you wear a mask and many will refuse service to those that don’t.

 The best-recommended masks are N95 respirators that filter the air or surgical masks that block the micro-droplets that are discharged in your breath.
-Unfortunately, N95 respirators are also expensive and in short supply for that very reason.
-If you can’t get these, you can use:
+For a long time, N95 respirators were expensive and in short supply for that very reason.
+But availability has recently improved.
+Also, experts have determined that two other types of mask over heightened protection near that of N95s, and those preferred alternatives are widely available: the KN95 and KF94.
+If you can’t get these, other options include:

 - Disposable masks with a nose wire and woven with multiple layers.